ietf-satp/draft-belchior-satp-gateway-recovery/draft-belchior-satp-gateway-recovery.md

 operations are much faster than public-key operations, a persistent TLS connection delivers performance suitable for quickly exchange of log entries across gateways.
 Upon a crash, gateways might employ their best effort for resuming the crashed session.

 # Assumptions
-For the protocol to work correctly, a few assumptions are taken: i) the crashed gateways eventually recover, at most for a fixed time (or are replaced); ii) Calls to the log API do not fail.
+For the protocol to work correctly, a few assumptions are taken: i) the crashed gateways eventually recover, at most for a fixed time (or are replaced); ii) The Log API is reliable - all requests are served up to a pre-defined time bound.

 --- back